Scratch To Basics

 In western culture, youth is prized.
 New ideas are given the highest value.
 It’s counter cultural for us to put value on our elders and the ways of the past.

 When it comes to food, there are constantly new products on the shelves, and marketers try to win your purchase by standing out in some way.
-New packaging, new phrasing, etc. While I think it’s important to find innovative solutions to problems, sometimes looking to the past can solve our problems.
+New packaging, new phrasing, etc. While I think it’s important to find innovative solutions to problems, sometimes looking to the past can solve our problems, like how to cook perfect rice every time.

 Best Method for Cooking Rice